Agora: Trust Less and Open More in Verification for Confidential Computing: Case Study

+The safety of global access is also similar to heap access, with a few changes.
 In Lucet-compiled code, the global memory region is a continuous space of 4KB.
 However, unlike heap memory, its base address is stored at a specific memory location: 32 bytes below the heap base.
 To track which register stores the global base address, we introduce a distinguished symbol $\tt GB$. \if false ------------ MODIFY ------------ Upon encountering an instruction of the form \verb|mov [Addr],Reg| (e.g., \verb|mov [ To encode this event, Polich Checker provides a special derivation rule:

------------- MODIFIED ------------ \fi Upon encountering a proof $\tt Reg=GB$ associated with an instruction $\tt mov ~[MemAddr],Reg$, the BV validates the proof with the following implication:
+------------ MODIFIED ------------ \fi Upon encountering an \vc $\tt Reg=GB$ associated with an instruction $\tt mov ~[MemAddr],Reg$, the following proof obligation must be validated:

-To verify that a memory access instruction complies with global access safety, \name checks the following:
+To verify that a memory access instruction complies with global access safety, \name checks the following rule:

 where ${\tt Addr}$ is the target of the validated memory access instruction.
-The rest of the verification process is the same as checking heap safety.

-\autoref{code:global} shows a simple example of a global memory read and its safety proof.
+The rest of the verification process is the same as checking heap safety. \autoref{code:global} shows a simple example of a global memory read and its safety \vc.
 At \addr{3fb0}, the heap base is loaded into $\tt r12.1$.
-The next instruction and its proof can be validated through the implication above, letting the verifier know that $\tt rcx.1$ holds the global memory base $\tt GB$.
+The next instruction and its \vc can be validated through the implication above, letting the verifier know that $\tt rcx.1$ holds the global memory base $\tt GB$.
 Eventually, a global read is performed on the address $\tt rcx.2 + \addr{8}$, which is effectively ${\tt GB} + \addr{18}$.
-This address passes the $\tt{GLOBAL\text{\ding{51}}}$ check, thus verifying global access safety of this instruction.
+This is consistent with the $\tt{GLOBAL\text{\ding{51}}}$ rule, thus verifying the global access safety of this instruction.